Ambec, Stefan and Coria, Jessica (2026) Environmental Regulation Informed by Biased Stakeholders. TSE Working Paper, n. 24-1604, Toulouse

 Abstract

 Public consultations are widely used in regulatory processes, allowing stakeholders to present their viewpoints despite their inherent biases.
 Some stakeholders, such as firms, are known to be pro-business, while others, such as environmental NGOs, are pro-environment.
-We develop a framework to analyze how a regulator should process information provided by biased stakeholders.
-We distinguish between stakeholders whose biases are high and known and those whose biases are small but unknown, such as national authorities.
-We show that the regulator should follow the advice that runs counter to a stakeholder’s typical bias, i.e., to regulate if firms so advise, and not to regulate if environmental organizations so advise.
-Without such advice, she should prioritize the comments provided by stakeholders with smaller but unknown bias.
-Next, we contrast our theoretical results with the regulation of chemicals in the European Union.
-In line with our theory, we find that support for regulation has a strong and significant impact on the decision to regulate when the support comes from firms but not when it comes from NGOs and environmental agencies.
-We also find that national authorities have a stronger influence than other stakeholders in the regulation decision, both by the number of comments and the relative support.
+Other such as national authorities have unknown bias.
+We develop a framework to analyze how a regulator processes information provided by biased stakeholders.
+We show that the regulator follows the advice that runs counter to a stakeholder’s typical bias: to regulate if firms so advise and not to regulate if environmental organizations so advise.
+Without such advice, she prioritizes the comments from stakeholders with unknown biases.
+We then contrast our theoretical results with the regulation of chemicals in the European Union.
+Consistent with the model’s predictions, support for regulation is more strongly associated with regulatory outcomes when it comes from firms than from NGOs or environmental organizations.
+We also find that regulatory decisions are more strongly correlated with comments from national authorities than from other stakeholders, both in terms of participation and relative support.

 Item Type: Monograph (Working Paper)